Telocontar/kaggle_predict_future_sales/README.md

 * test.csv - the test set.
 You need to forecast the sales for these shops and products for November 2015.
 * sample_submission.csv - a sample submission file in the correct format.
 * items.csv - supplemental information about the items/products.
 * item_categories.csv - supplemental information about the items categories.
-* shops.csv- supplemental information about the shops.
+* shops.csv - supplemental information about the shops.

 #### Data fields